Lovestrong: Promotion

 To promote the album, Perri did several performances across the United States.
-Her first televised performance for the album was on The Ellen Degeneres Show on May 13, 2011, followed by The Today Show and Jimmy Kimmel Live on May 18, 2011.
+Her first televised performance for the album was on The Ellen DeGeneres Show on May 13, 2011, followed by The Today Show and Jimmy Kimmel Live! on May 18, 2011.
 "Jar of Hearts" was covered by Lea Michele in the forty-second episode of Glee, Prom Queen, on May 10, 2011.
 Perri later announced fourteen tour dates with James Blunt in spring 2011 to promote the album.
-The tour began in Boston, MA in the House of Blues on April 20, 2011, and ended May 8, 2011 in Seattle, WA at the Moore Theatre.
+The tour began in Boston in the House of Blues on April 20, 2011, and ended May 8, 2011, in Seattle at the Moore Theatre.

 Perri revealed that three promotional singles were set to be released via-iTunes leading up to the album's release.
 The first promotional single released was "The Lonely" on March 29, 2011, following with the official lyric-video release from Perri's official YouTube account on March 30, 2011.
-The second promotional single, "Penguin", was released on April 12, 2011 along with its lyric-video on Perri's YouTube account.
-The third promotional single, "Tragedy", was released on April 26, 2011 to iTunes.
+The second promotional single, "Penguin", was released on April 12, 2011, along with its lyric-video on Perri's YouTube account.
+The third promotional single, "Tragedy", was released on April 26, 2011, to iTunes.
 On the same day as the album's release, Perri released a free download of "Bluebird" as a fourth promotional single.
 Fans who had purchased promotional tracks previous to the album's release were eligible to deduct the payment from their official purchase of the album.